 Ingredient Notes:

-- Gluten Free Flour Blend – I recommend Cup4Cup to make this biscuit recipe.
-(Note that Cup4Cup is not dairy-free because it has dried milk powder in the blend.)
+• Gluten Free Flour Blend – I recommend Cup4Cup to make this biscuit recipe.
 Other blends will work well, but if you know my popular plain biscuits, you know I tested 8 different gluten free flour blends to find the one that rises and gets the flakiest.

 Step 2: Add the cold butter and use a pastry cutter to cut the butter into the dry ingredients.
 When you are finished, your mixture will look like it has tiny butter crumbs everywhere.

-Step 3: Add the pumpkin puree, egg, and milk to a medium bowl.
-Whisk to blend the wet ingredients.
+Step 3: In a medium bowl, add the pumpkin puree, egg, and milk.
+Whisk to blend the wet ingredients together.

 Step 4: Pour the wet ingredients into the dry ingredients and mix into a soft batter.

-Preheat the oven to 425ยบ F, and be sure the rack is in the middle position.
+Preheat the oven to 425º F, and be sure the rack is in the middle position.

 Step 6: Place the biscuits onto a parchment paper-lined baking tray for best results.
 I used a big biscuit cutter, and the recipe made 5 large biscuits.
 If you use a medium-sized biscuit cutter, you will get 6 biscuits.